pkarthikeya1/Automated-Text-Clustering-and-Keyword-Extraction-for-Customer-Review-Insights/README.md

 1. **K-Means Clustering**:
    - Used the K-Means algorithm to cluster the reviews into distinct groups based on their 25-dimensional Word2Vec embeddings.
-   - The number of clusters was determined based on domain knowledge or the elbow method.
+   - The number of clusters was determined based on the elbow method with 25 clusters.

 ### **5. Keyword Extraction**